bullet-db/bullet-ui/README.md

 ## Introduction

-This project is the UI for Bullet built in Ember 3.
+This project is the UI for Bullet built in Ember 3 Octane.
 The UI does not use a database and stores all Bullet queries/results locally using HTML5 local storage.

 ## Documentation